Today's Thursday • 8 mins read

 Remember, true validation comes from within.
 While support systems help your healing, you must begin to rewire your thinking to trust your own worth.

-4. You feel confusion, indecision, self-doubt.
+4. You feel confusion, indecision, and self-doubt.

 Narcissists specialize in distorting reality.
 They tell unbelievable stories that you want to believe.